Dutch Quirk #126: Play weird street games on King’s Day

 If you’re planning on celebrating King’s Day in Amsterdam or another Dutch city, you might spot a few of these games, including:

 • Koekhappen: Someone hangs cookies on a string in a line, and everyone participating has to bite off pieces and finish their cookie to win.
-With their hands tied to their back too, of course.
+With their hands tied to their back, too, of course.

-• Sjoelen: Think shuffleboard, but shrink it down and put it on a table!
+• Sjoelen: Think shuffleboard, but shrink it and put it on a table!
 Players push plastic or metal pucks into the scoring zone using their hands instead of shuffleboard sticks.

 Why do they do it?

-However, some Dutchies like to set up these games for other people to play for a small fee.
-And even without kids, it’s hilarious to see (drunk) adults play these games and have the time of their lives. 🤪
+And even without kids, it’s hilarious to see (drunk) adults play these games and have the time of their lives.

 Why is it quirky?

-READ MORE | What’s happening in the Netherlands on King’s Day 2023?
+READ MORE | What’s happening in the Netherlands on King’s Day 2025?

 And almost every Dutchie has played them at some point.
-Whether as a kid at a friend’s birthday party or at a King’s Day celebration with your friends and family, most natives have tried a game or two.
+Whether as a kid at a friend’s birthday party or a King’s Day celebration with your friends and family, most natives have tried a game or two.

 Should you join in?

-These street games certainly made the childhoods of Dutch children, we’re sure they’d make adulthood a blast too.
+These street games certainly made the childhoods of Dutch children, and we’re sure they’d make adulthood a blast too.

 Have you ever tried playing one of these games?
 Tell us in the comments below!